iammikemaroney/finger-drummer/README.md

 # finger-drummer
-user plays drums with their keyboard
+synth wizard allows the user to play the drums using their keyboard